-Short-term rental hosts in New Mexico may be able to take advantage of a managed audit.
-A managed audit offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the New Mexico Taxation and Revenue Department.
+Short-term rental hosts in New Jersey may be able to take advantage of a managed audit.
+A managed audit offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the New Jersey Department of the Treasure, Division of Taxation.
 Managed audits are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Are there options for outsourcing transient occupancy tax filing?

 Yes.
-Many short-term rental hosts in New Mexico file several state and local lodging tax returns every year.
+Many short-term rental hosts in New Jersey file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.